peakxl/twitch-drop-claimer/README.md

 ## Features
 - 🎥 True HTTP Live Streaming support (Forget the #4000 error code)
+- 📦 Periodically check for drops and claim them
 - 🔐 Cookie-based login
 - 📜 Auto accept cookie policy
 - 👨‍💻 The choice of a random streamer with drop-enabled tag